MorrisMA/M65C02A/README.md

 prefixed by IND, then an Indirect Threaded Code (ITC) FORTH VM is the result.

-The FORTH VM supported by the M65C02A will provide the following mapping of the various FORTH VM registers (described by Brad Rodriguez):
+The FORTH VM supported by the M65C02A will provide the following mapping of the various FORTH VM registers (as described by Brad Rodriguez):

     IP  - Internal dedicated 16-bit register
     W   - Internal dedicated 16-bit register